Skip to Main Content

 Designated Representatives

-Janice Scherer serves as a designated representative for Southampton Town Supervisor and Commission Member Jay Schneiderman.
+Janice Scherer serves as a designated representative for Southampton Town Supervisor and Commission Member Maria Z. Moore.
 She is the Town Planning & Development Administrator for the Town of Southampton.
 She has served for the town in various capacities since 2003, including on the town’s Sustainability Committee, Dark Skies Committee and newly-established Water Quality Advisory Committee.
 Prior to her work for the town, Scherer worked for the Town of Smithtown and the New York State Department of Environmental Conservation.
 Janice’s educational background in environmental science/biological science applications is from the State University of New York College of Environmental Science & Forestry program and Syracuse University.
 In her spare time, Scherer serves on the Board of Directors for the Tesla Science Center at Wardenclyffe, is a planning advisor to the Lake Agawam Conservancy and co-chairs the Downtown Revitalization Committee for the Town of Riverhead.

 Close